PaulineChong/ghclear/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This is about this GitHub page with Jekyll.
-Hope you love it!

-Reasons:
-- its great.
-- its a test.
+Trial and errors.

+Why Jekyll sometimes work and sometime not.

 ## Other thoughts